Sid Youngelman: Biography

-Early years
+Early life

 Sid Youngelman was born December 1, 1931, in Newark, New Jersey.
 He attended Abraham Lincoln High School in Brooklyn, New York, where he played basketball and football for the Honest Abes.

 On the gridiron, Youngelman played end for Lincoln High.
 He was elected a co-captain of both the football and basketball team in 1949, becoming just the third athlete in the history of the school to be named a captain of two major-sport teams.

 Following the conclusion of his senior season, Youngelman was honored with the Morris Kaufman Memorial Trophy, presented to the Lincoln player for character, leadership, sportsmanship, and ability.
 He also received the team's Outstanding Lineman Cup for 1949 and a silver football and three year letter for his part of the school's football team.
 He also was the co-winner of the 1949-50 scoring championship for the Brooklyn Public School Athletic League, with 207 points scored in 14 games, for an average of 14.8 points per tilt.

 The 6'3" Youngelmen was accorded All-City and All-Brooklyn honors in both football and basketball at the end of his high school career.